Blu3Mu51c/goat-cafe-full-stack-mern-app-lesson/APP_OVERVIEW.md

 }
 ```

-**What this does**: Authentication page that toggles between login and signup forms with the SEI CAFE logo and clickable header to switch modes.
+**What this does**: Authentication page that toggles between login and signup forms with the GOAT CAFE logo and clickable header to switch modes.

 ### 13b.
 NewOrderPage Component